BackNNHH/BackNNHH/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 --->
-- ⚡ "Fun" fact: noone likes me 😳🤡 :trollface:
+- ⚡ "Fun" fact: my code is trash 😳🤡 :trollface:

   Let ĐạiPH cook